milesgranger/flaco/README.md

 They have much wider support for a range of data sources, while flaco only supports postgres for now.

-Performance wise, benchmarking seems to indicate flaco is more performant in most (all?) datatypes aside from temporal types (datetime, date, time), where Connectorx seems to perform better.
+Performance wise, benchmarking seems to indicate flaco is generally more performant in terms of memory, but connectorx is faster.

 Connectorx [will make precheck queries](https://github.com/sfu-db/connector-x#how-does-connectorx-download-the-data) to the source before starting to download data.
 Depending on your application,